callnoah2/bingo_cards/doc/Plan.md

 * this class can also print a specific card from the deck to the users screen
 * This class can also save the deck to any file
 * this class needs to be able to print the entire deck to the user

+**NOTE** input is case insensitive
+The main menu allows the user to either create a new deck or exit the program when the user selects create a new deck the program will propmt the user for the size of the card the maximum bingo number the number of cards for the deck
+**NOTE** when the menu is prompting the user for parameters of their deck, it should give minimum and maximum values

+after all info is given, a new deck is created.

+then a new menu appears, in this menu, the user can print a card to the screen, print all cards to the screen, save the entire deck to a file, or return to the menu

 ## Phase 2: Implementation (tag name `implemented`)